At long last, The Count of the Sahara is available in paperback and Kindle.

 So what’s the VW Singer story?

 I’ve always loved to write and tell stories.
 Nowadays I’m a full time author.
 When I was younger I used to entertain my friends with impromptu stories invented on the spot.
 However, first I became a Charted Accountant.
 I’ve been a CFO, General Manager, and Project Director in a multinational organisation.
 I’m multi lingual and I’ve lived and worked all over the world.
 In my time I’ve faced down super typhoons on a Pacific Island and been shot at and chased by machete wielding rebels, all as part of the job.
 I started writing seriously when I discovered that no one was writing erotica or science fiction the way I wanted to read it.
 So I decided to do it myself.
 I particularly enjoy writing historical erotica, because the history of mankind is the history of sex, and even BDSM style sex that can be found on websites like https://www.watchmygf.xxx/.
 From Egypt to Troy to Rome, and Henry VIII to Bill Clinton, sex has shaped the world.
 BDSM itself has a long history as well.
 One of the earliest English sex novels “Fanny Hill” has a very explicit birching scene, Victorian Erotica is filled with it, and nowadays BDSM is almost mainstream.
-With regard to BDSM, I am a practitioner, a Dominant in real life, and have been involved in it for over twenty-five years, so the sexual aspects of my novels are just as true to life as the historical, kind of reminiscent of content from websites like https://www.nu-bay.com/.
+With regard to BDSM, I am a practitioner, a Dominant in real life, and have been involved in it for over twenty-five years.
+I have no shame in saying this and I openly admit that I buy BDSM sex toys from places like https://lovegasm.co/ to aid my sexual encounters.
+Not only that, but I make sure to replace them when I can with specialized equipment; at times I have decided to see what is available at loveplugs with my partners and have them choose.
+So obviously, the sexual aspects of my novels are true to life and take inspiration from my experiences.
+In fact, they are just as true as the historical, kind of reminiscent of content from websites like https://www.nu-bay.com/.

 In a nutshell, what’s the story about, and why Port Royal?